Pupils with children

 The rate for 2023–2024 is NOK 1,954 per month per child.
 If you have more than two children, the rate is NOK 1,271 for child three and four.

 When you have children, you receive a housing grant whether you live alone, with a spouse/cohabitant or with your parents.
 You are not entitled to a housing grant if you also receive a transitional benefit or other benefits to cover subsistence.
 If you receive an apprenticeship salary, the grant will be means tested against it.

 For applicants without children the income-dependent grant is means tested against the parents’ income.
+That means that the parents' income can affect how much the grant will be.
 However, when you yourself have children, this grant is means tested against your own income.
 If you have social security benefits, income and assets below the limits, you are entitled to an income-dependent grant.

 Social security benefits and income affect how much you can get